tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 TENOR aims at being an open and diverse conference welcoming the participation of all.

-Local organizers are encouraged to foster diversity in their public announcements, webpages, and communication, as well as in the choice of speakers and members of the different committees.
+Local organizers are encouraged to foster diversity in their public announcements, webpages, and communications, as well as in the choice of speakers and members of the different committees.